 What is the architecture of the Almudena Cathedral like?

-One of the features that will surprise you the most on your visit is its great mix of architectural styles.
+Indeed, one of the features that will surprise you the most if you decide Visit the cathedral of Madrid It is your great mix of architectural styles.

-You may not know that the original project of Marquis of Cubas, prepared at the end of the 19th century, involved the construction of a great neogothic cathedral, following the fashion that prevailed at that time.
+We must start from the fact that the original project of the Marquis of Cubas, prepared at the end of the 19th century, involved the construction of a great neogothic cathedral, following the fashion that prevailed at that time.

 In this way, the cathedral that was going to be built in Madrid intended to emulate the Reims cathedral, in France.

-Now, the first thing that was built was the Crypt of the Almudena Cathedral, riding a neo-romanesque style, which can be accessed from the adjacent Cuesta de la Vega, which was completed in 1911.
+Now, the first thing that was built was the Crypt of the Almudena Cathedral, neo-romanesque style, which can be accessed from the adjacent Cuesta de la Vega, which was completed in 1911.

 From then on, the works were paralyzed, and even more so after the Civil War.

-When you visit it you will see the majesty of its construction, with large colonnades that are unmistakably Romanesque.
+When you visit the crypt, you will notice the majesty of its construction, with large, unmistakably Romanesque colonnades.

-In 1950 the project was resumed, which was commissioned to Fernando Chueca Goitia y Carlos Sidro, and that was when the new style neoclassic of the outside of the new cathedral building.
+In 1950 the project was resumed, which was commissioned to Fernando Chueca Goitia y Carlos Sidro, and that was when it was decided style neoclassic of the outside of the new cathedral building.

 This is because when the construction of the current building of the Cathedral of the Almudena, an architectural premise was that it formed a monumental complex with the Royal Palace of Madrid.